designedmind/2017/multiple-drafts-overview.md

 This methodological consensus is problematic, because it hinders progress towards a materialist understanding of consciousness.
-This is the central problem with _Consciousness Explained_; by being so resistant to anything Cartesian in flavour, it misses a key opportunity to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.
+This is the central problem with _Consciousness Explained_; by resisting anything Cartesian in flavour, it misses a key opportunity to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

 So what exactly is the materialist's problem with the Cartesian Theatre?
 It is not simply the threat of infinite regress (explaining conscious